Yacouba Sylla: Loan to Panathinaikos

 On 30 August 2017, Panathinaikos officially announced the signing of Malian international defensive midfielder Yacouba Sylla.
 He joined the Greens on loan from Rennes until the end of 2017–18 season and was the 10th summer signing of the Athens club.

 Mechelen

 On 17 January 2018, Sylla signed a contract with YR KV Mechelen until 2021.
 He leaves Rennes after having been on loan at Panathinaikos since the end of August.

 Strømsgodset

 On 1 March 2019, Sylla signed a contract until the end of the 2020 season with Norwegian club Strømsgodset Toppfotball.
 On 19 May, Sylla scored his first and only goal for the Norwegians, in a 3–1 win against Tromsø IL.

 CFR Cluj

 On 1 July 2019, he signed a three-year contract with CFR Cluj, Romanian champions.

 Mouloudia

 On 27 October 2020, Sylla joined Botola side MC Oudja on a two-year deal.

 Bastia

 On 13 December 2021, Sylla signed for Ligue 2 side Bastia on a contract until the end of the season.

 Botoșani

 On 26 July 2022, Sylla joined Botoșani in Romania with a one-year contract with an option to extend.

+Châteauroux

+He spend one and a half year as a free agent, before he on 7 January 2025, signed with Championnat National club LB Châteauroux.